An ordinary woman preserved Anne Frank’s diary. This is her side of the story

 “They had ration cards because of him,” she says.
 “He brought books from the library, he visited the hiding place every day and went up and kept them company because they were lonely.
 He found [a] hiding place for the landlady” and others.

-Ms Gold says that Jan was “like a double trouble, because you don’t even know what else he did — and you’ll never known ... he was too modest to even tell anyone much of anything.”
+Ms Gold says that Jan was “like a double trouble, because you don’t even know what else he did — and you’ll never know ... he was too modest to even tell anyone much of anything.”

-The couple’s only son, Paul Gies, died last year; his widow and children remain committed to preserving their parents’ legacy.
+The couple’s only son, Paul Gies, died last year; his widow and children remain committed to preserving their grandparents’ legacy.
 So is Ms Gold, who chronicled her close and unexpected relationship with Miep and Jan in her book Found and Lost: Mittens, Miep and Shovelfuls of Dirt.

 She believes the couple “would be very touched” by the new series and continued interest in the story of their lives, the Franks and the others they helped.